 Supplement companies have jumped on the research showing CLA helps in weight loss and muscle preservation.
 I do not recommend taking any CLA supplements as they are synthetic and the doses are much higher than you would get by eating food with CLA in it.
 Additionally, these higher doses may cause side effects and/or interactions with medications.
 If it sounds too good to be true, it probably is.
 True weight loss comes from making a lifestyle change that supports proper nutrition.

 Eating ethically and humanely raised animals for food is satisfying physically, emotionally and spiritually.
 In the face of rhetoric from all corners, the USDA, American Heart, etc., it is clear that animals raised on pasture offer us nutrient dense foods that are unsurpassed.
-I encourage you to try grassfed beef — it is delicious and full of health promoting CLA!
+Check out the new Real Foods Media sponsor, La Cense Meats (just click on one of the ads on this page).
+I encourage you to try their grassfed beef — it is delicious and full of health promoting CLA!

 This post is linked to: What’s on the Menu, Real Food Wednesday, Gluten-Free Wednesday, Foodie Wednesday, Full Plate Thursday, Tip Day Carnival, Simple Lives Thursday, Creative Juice Thursday, Frugal Follies, Pennywise Platter, Food Trip Friday, Fresh Bites Friday, Fight Back Friday, Foodie Friday, Sugar-Free Sunday, Melt in Mouth Monday, Monday Mania, Mangia Monday, Mouthwatering Monday, Made From Scratch Tuesday, Tuesday Night Supper Club, Tuesday at the Table, Traditional Tuesday Blog Hop, Slightly Indulgent Tuesday, Tasty Tuesday, Delectable Tuesday, Tasty Tuesday Parade of Foods